-Long Pond Preserve is approximately 37 acres of wet meadow and upland forest bordered by Mead Street, Tarry-a-bit, Lake Waccabuc, and private properties.
+Long Pond Preserve consists of approximately 37 acres of wet meadow and upland forest.
+It is bordered by Mead Street, Tarry-a-bit, Lake Waccabuc, and private properties.
 Lake Waccabuc was once known as Long Pond, hence the preserve name.
 The Preserve includes a seven-acre wet meadow along the Mead Road frontage which overlooks the west end of the lake.
-The meadow is maintained by periodic mowing to keep out shrubby invasive plants.
-The remainder of the Preserve is forested.
+Most of the Preserve is forested.
 Old stone walls run along the Mead Road frontage and portions of the northern and southern boundaries.
-A storm water retention basin constructed by the Town of Lewisboro on the west side of the meadow reduces phosphorus, silt, and other pollutants which otherwise would enter the lake.
+A storm water retention basin was constructed by the Town of Lewisboro on the west side of the meadow to reduce phosphorus, silt, and other pollutants which otherwise would enter the lake.

-The meadow allows a splendid view of the lake and maintenance by periodic mowing prevents the elimination of many species which would perish if succession were permitted to proceed.
+The meadow allows a splendid view of the lake.
+Periodic mowing supports the meadow, keeps out many shrubby plants, and maintains many species which would perish if succession were permitted to proceed.
 The field is a source of aesthetic pleasure to all who view its continually changing colors as different species reach their peak of bloom and dominate the landscape.
 Keep an eye out for the many birds and pollinators that visit during the year.

 Forested areas are dominated by mature hardwoods with beech, maple and oak being the most common species.
 Mature hemlocks occupy portions of the forest community above the southern shoreline.
 Common native understory plant species include witch hazel, spicebush, and viburnums.
-Heavy browsing by white-tailed deer limits the density of the understory.
+Heavy browsing by white-tailed deer limits the density of the undergrowth.
 Invasives, particularly barberry, are widespread in the woodland area of the property.
 A reforestation project area shelters the stream shoreline and the edge of the meadow.
 Tree saplings in protective tree tubes were planted in the meadow along the banks of the creek as part of the NYSDEC Trees for Tribs program.
 Maintenance of these trees each spring and fall is performed with the assistance of the Watershed Agricultural Council (WAC).
 Under the direction of WAC, volunteers also installed willow stakes along the creek to assist with stream bed stabilization.